Quick Answer

 Hammer Missions

-Pix4DThere are cheaper drones than the Mini 4 Pro.
-There are more capable ones too.
-But for UK roof survey work, the Mini 4 Pro hits the right combination of weight, camera quality, and ease of use.
+Pix4DThere are cheaper drones.
+There are more capable ones.
+For UK roof survey work, the Mini 4 Pro hits the right combination of weight, camera quality, and ease of use.

-The 249g threshold is the key number.
-UK CAA regulations treat drones under 249g significantly more leniently than those above.
+UK CAA regulations treat drones under 249g far more leniently than those above.
 You can fly closer to people, in more locations, with less paperwork.
-The moment you go over 249g, you move into A2 or A3 subcategory with stricter distance-from-people rules and often the requirement for a more complex training certificate.
-The Mini 4 Pro weighs 248.3g with the battery installed.
-DJI engineered it specifically to stay below that threshold.
+Go over 249g and you move into A2 or A3 subcategory with stricter distance-from-people rules and often the requirement for a more complex training certificate.
+DJI engineered the Mini 4 Pro specifically to stay below that threshold.

 What makes it suitable for roof surveys